DataFire/Integrations/integrations/generated/google_analytics/README.md

   * username `string`: Email ID of the authenticated user

 ### EntityAdWordsLink
-* EntityAdWordsLink `object`: JSON template for Analytics Entity AdWords Link.
+* EntityAdWordsLink `object`: JSON template for Analytics Entity Google Ads Link.
-  * adWordsAccounts `array`: A list of AdWords client accounts.
+  * adWordsAccounts `array`: A list of Google Ads client accounts.
 These cannot be MCC accounts.
-This field is required when creating an AdWords link.
+This field is required when creating a Google Ads link.
 It cannot be empty.
     * items [AdWordsAccount](#adwordsaccount)
   * entity `object`: Web property being linked.
     * webPropertyRef [WebPropertyRef](#webpropertyref)
-  * id `string`: Entity AdWords link ID
+  * id `string`: Entity Google Ads link ID
-  * kind `string`: Resource type for entity AdWords link.
+  * kind `string`: Resource type for entity Google Ads link.
   * name `string`: Name of the link.
-This field is required when creating an AdWords link.
+This field is required when creating a Google Ads link.
   * profileIds `array`: IDs of linked Views (Profiles) represented as strings.
     * items `string`
-  * selfLink `string`: URL link for this Google Analytics - Google AdWords link.
+  * selfLink `string`: URL link for this Google Analytics - Google Ads link.

 ### EntityAdWordsLinks
-* EntityAdWordsLinks `object`: An entity AdWords link collection provides a list of GA-AdWords links Each resource in this collection corresponds to a single link.
+* EntityAdWordsLinks `object`: An entity Google Ads link collection provides a list of GA-Google Ads links Each resource in this collection corresponds to a single link.
-  * items `array`: A list of entity AdWords links.
+  * items `array`: A list of entity Google Ads links.
     * items [EntityAdWordsLink](#entityadwordslink)
   * itemsPerPage `integer`: The maximum number of entries the response can contain, regardless of the actual number of entries returned.
 Its value ranges from 1 to 1000 with a value of 1000 by default, or otherwise specified by the max-results query parameter.
   * kind `string`: Collection type.
-  * nextLink `string`: Next link for this AdWords link collection.
+  * nextLink `string`: Next link for this Google Ads link collection.
-  * previousLink `string`: Previous link for this AdWords link collection.
+  * previousLink `string`: Previous link for this Google Ads link collection.
   * startIndex `integer`: The starting index of the entries, which is 1 by default or otherwise specified by the start-index query parameter.
   * totalResults `integer`: The total number of results for the query, regardless of the number of results in the response.